AdobeDocs/cc-everywhere/src/pages/guides/troubleshooting/faq/index.md

 ### Is there a cost to use the SDK?

-While there is currently no cost to access the Adobe Express Embed SDK, this may change over time.
-We look forward to working with our partners and developer community to better understand your users’ needs as we continue to evolve our strategy.
+Access to the Adobe Express Embed SDK now requires a business approval process.
+While there is currently no cost to use the SDK once approved, access is focused on use cases with clear business or user impact.
+[Request access](https://www.adobe.com/go/embed-access) to submit your use case for evaluation.
+For more details, see [Embed SDK access](#embed-sdk-access).

 ### How does the full editor provided by the SDK differ from the free/paid versions of Adobe Express on the web?